The return operation immediately exits the current unit or subroutine and

 $result let computeSum $output return $result

-back to the caller and binds it to output
+This hands the value of result back to the caller and binds it to output in

 the caller’s context before stopping execution.